 Who can be detained and what are the grounds for detention?

-The CBSA may choose to detain a foreign national or permanent resident if there are reasonable grounds to believe that he or she:
+The Canadian Border Services Agency (CBSA) may choose to detain a foreign national or permanent resident if there are reasonable grounds to believe that he or she:

-At the detention review the Immigration Division (ID) reviews the grounds for detention to ensure the person is not detained without sufficient reasons or that the situation which led to the detention still exists.
-The member from the Immigration Division will hear arguments from the Minister’s counsel about why you should remain detained.
+At the detention review, the Immigration Division (ID) will evaluate whether sufficient reasons remain for your detention and whether the situation which led to your detention still exists.
+The member from the ID will hear arguments from the Minister’s counsel about why you should remain detained.
 Your counsel will have the opportunity to respond and challenge any evidence contained in the allegations.
 There are a number of prescribed legal factors to consider.
 If the member from the ID finds that there are grounds for detention, then they must also consider: the length of time spent in detention, how long the detention is likely to continue, and alternatives to detention.

 After this initial 48 hour review, there will be another detention review within 7 days.
 After this, the ID will review the grounds for detention at least every 30 days.

-Based on the evidence provided, the ID may order the individual’s release, with or without conditions, or maintain their detention.
+Based on the evidence provided at these detention reviews, the ID may order your release, with or without conditions, or maintain your detention.

 Contact us to assist you today!

 Recent Immigration Court Decisions